I just want to recount a conversation I had with a Korean War veteran last Friday. I'm still thinking about what was said.

 |The Imjin River Valley, Korea|

 I broke off my studies at lunchtime in order to deliver a thirty-minute talk on Isandlwana and Rorke’s Drift at the Retirement Home where my wife works.
-I showed a few images and for those residents who have impaired sight I took along a few artifacts which they could handle while I was talking.
+I showed a few images and for those residents who have impaired sight I took along a few artefacts which they could handle while I was talking.
 In order to entertain, I tend to get quite theatrical when I'm doing this stuff.

 Anyway, I was describing, with all the drama I could muster, how one of Chelmsford’s scouts reported Zulu impis as looking like “silent, dark clouds drifting across the landscape”.
 As I went on I noticed an elderly gentlemen called Sidney suddenly becoming animated.
 I’d not met Sidney before and have since been told that he is a man of few words.